pandu1437/youtube-clone-html-css/README.md

-# youtube-clone-html-css
-"A simple responsive YouTube homepage clone using only HTML and CSS."
 # 📺 YouTube Clone (HTML & CSS)

 A simple static clone of the YouTube homepage built using only HTML and CSS.
 This project is designed to replicate the layout and design of the original YouTube front-end, helping beginners understand how real-world UIs are structured and styled.